jamesheald/COIN/README.md

 transitionMatrix % expected value of the context transition matrix vFilt            % variance of the filtered distribution of the state in each context
 <b>vPred            % variance of the predictive distribution of the state in each context</b>
-vPrev            % variance of the filtered distribution of the state in each context xFilt            % mean of the filtered distribution of the state in each context xHat             % state predicted (average across contexts and particles)
+vPrev            % variance of the filtered distribution of the state in each context on previous trial xFilt            % mean of the filtered distribution of the state in each context xHat             % state predicted (average across contexts and particles)
 <b>xPred            % mean of the predictive distribution of the state in each context</b>